Clari3D logo

 */

-function rollbacked (?Transaction $transaction = NULL): bool;
+function rolledback (?Transaction $transaction = NULL): bool;

 /*!
 Return the list of the tables.

-* @param transaction: the transaction or NULL,
+* @param transaction the transaction or NULL,

 * @return array: the array of table names or NULL on error.